baruchiro/gh-prstuck/README.md

 # 🔄 PRStuck - Where Stuck meets Stack!

-Stuck with messy PR stacks?
-Can't untangle your PR dependencies?
-PRStuck is your escape hatch and stacking companion, all in one!
-Get unstuck and stack smarter! 🎯
+Ever felt overwhelmed managing multiple open PRs?
+PRStuck helps you take control of your PR workflow, whether they're blocked, stacked, or scattered across repos! 🎯

+## 😫 The Pain Points

+Managing multiple open PRs can be chaotic and frustrating:

+- 🕒 **Review Bottlenecks**: PRs sitting idle waiting for reviews
+- 🏗️ **Large Features**: Big changes split across multiple PRs that need to land together
+- ⏳ **CI/Test Delays**: PRs blocked by failing tests or long-running CI
+- 📦 **Dependencies**: PRs that can't merge until other PRs are merged first
+- 👥 **Team Coordination**: PRs blocked waiting for other team members' work
+- 🌐 **Cross-Repo Dependencies**: PRs that depend on changes in different repositories

-## ✨ Why PRStuck?
+## ✨ How PRStuck Helps

-- 🚨 **Get Unstuck**: Instantly spot conflicts and CI fails blocking your PRs
+- 🚨 **Get Unstuck**:
+  - Instantly spot which PRs have conflicts or failing CI
+  - See which PRs are waiting for reviews
+  - Track PRs blocked by dependencies

-- 📚 **Stack Better**: Master your stacked PRs with dependency tracking
+- 📚 **Stack Better**:
+  - Visualize PR dependencies in a clear hierarchy
+  - Understand which PRs need to merge first
+  - Get notified when dependent PRs are ready to merge

-- 🔗 **Stack Together**: Track related PRs across repos like a pro
+- 🔗 **Stack Together**:
+  - Track related PRs across multiple repositories
+  - Group PRs by features or initiatives
+  - Coordinate merging of dependent PRs

-- 💡 **Smart Stacking**: Get suggestions for optimal PR stacking order _(Coming Soon)_
+- 💡 **Smart Stacking**:
+  - Get suggestions for optimal PR stacking order _(Coming Soon)_
+  - Automated dependency detection
+  - Smart merge order recommendations

 ![PRStuck Demo](./docs/screenshot.png)